Natick Artificial Grass Installation Services

 Contact Natick's Department of Public Works for Existing Turf Disposal & Installation Debris Management

 Proper disposal of natural turf and installation debris is essential for environmental compliance in Natick.
-Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted, with plastic bags strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
-For bulk soil or sod, residents must use the Transfer Station, which requires a valid permit or sticker and may charge fees for large loads.
-Artificial turf at end-of-life must be recycled or disposed of at approved facilities, following MA waste regulations.
-Infill materials (crumb rubber, sand, organic infill) require special handling.
-Coordinate with the Board of Health for material safety assessment.
-Disposal in streets, storm drains, or regular trash is prohibited and constitutes an MS4 violation.
-Natick Department of Public Works
+Seasonal yard waste collection runs from April–November and requires the use of biodegradable paper bags only—plastic bags are strictly prohibited per Massachusetts DEP guidelines.
+For bulk soil or sod, residents must use the Transfer Station, which operates on set hours and requires a valid permit or sticker; fees may apply for large loads.
+Artificial turf at end-of-life must be taken to approved recycling or disposal facilities, following MA waste regulations.
+Infill materials, such as crumb rubber or sand, require special handling and should never be disposed of in streets, storm drains, or regular trash, as this constitutes an MS4 violation.
+Coordination with the Board of Health is recommended for material safety assessment.

 75 West Street, Natick, MA 01760